sashinpivotal/hackathon-tips/README.md

         Should client send the request again?
 What would be the consequence?

 - A user can see total profit/loss a single point in time
-  - Do you need to create an API for this?
+  - Option #1: Do you need to create an API for this?
+    - Example: localhost:5000/stocks/totalProfit
+    - Example: localhost:5000/stocks/appl/profit
-  - Can profit/loss be displayed automatically
+  - Option #2: Can profit/loss be computed automatically
     when all stocks are displayed?
     - If you take this approach, where do you do this computation, client or server?